meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.index.md

 The default `permissionReplication` for setting every meshMarketplace meshPlatform is an instance of `MeshIdb`, which offers no further configuration options.
 Note that these platforms do not need to be explicitly configured at this time.

+### AAD Permission Replication

-Platforms that want to use AAD permission replication need to configure an instance of `AzureAd`
+Platforms that want to use AAD group permission replication need to configure an instance of `AzureAd`

 ```dhall
 let InviteB2BUserConfig =